NSW: Respondent Prepares Adjudication Response

 A map to the office and addresses of other State offices are found on our Contact Us page.

 At the same time, the respondent should be served in accordance with any contract provision or served in accordance with the Act.

 How is an adjudication response served on the claimant?

 Service on the claimant should occur during normal business hours, at the claimant's ordinary place of business or as otherwise required by the contract.
 In the absence of a contrary contract provision, the safest way of ensuring service is to serve by courier with instruction to obtain a signed receipt.
 In our experience, below is the safest ranking to ensure service:

-- Email (only to an email address which is specified by the person for the services of notices of that kind - generally the claimant).
-In email options, we advise tick both "request a delivery receipt" and "request a read receipt"
+- Email (only to an email address which is specified by the claimant for the services of notices.
+In email options, we advise tick both "request a delivery receipt" and "request a read receipt";

 - A different method only where such method is provided under the relevant construction contract.
 Please note that service by fax is only valid if provided by the contract.
 If service by fax is permitted, print and keep full page fax journal report as evidence of transmittal.